-Fourth and 10 on the B-20.
+4/10 @ B-20.
 A10 drops back to pass at the B-25, is hit and loses possession of the ball before his hand starts forward.
 A22 catches the ball in mid-air at the B-22 and runs to the B-5.
 Referee rules forward pass.
 RULING: Reviewable play, regarding whether the passer's hand had started forward.
-Reverse to fumble, Team B 1-10 on B-25, reset clock to when A22 gained possession if within two minutes of the first half or five minutes of the second half and start on snap.
-Reversal creates a fourth-down fumble which gives Team B the ball (Rules 12-3-3-b and 12-3-3-f).
+Overturn to fumble, B 1/10 @ B-25, reset clock to when A22 gained possession if within two minutes of the 2nd quarter or two minutes of the 4th quarter and start on snap.
+Overturn creates a fourth-down fumble which gives Team B the ball (Rules 12-3-3-b and 12-3-3-f).

-69. Forward pass or fumble-Referee announcement
+66. Forward pass or fumble-Referee announcement

 Third and 10 at the B-20.
 Shotgun QB A10 is in the pocket and under a heavy rush.
 A10 throws the ball at the B-35 just before defender B90 hits him from behind.
 Referee rules fumble, and B70 recovers at the B-25.
 The replay official stops the game to review for pass or fumble.
 The referee announces, "There is no foul for intentional grounding.
 The ruling on the field is a fumble, recovered by the defense."
 RULING: This announcement allows Replay to create an intentional grounding foul if the ruling on the field is overturned to an incomplete pass, based on indisputable video evidence that the ball was not fumbled.
-Reverse to incomplete pass and intentional grounding penalty enforced, 4th-and-25 on the B-35.
+Overturn to incomplete pass and intentional grounding penalty enforced, 4th-and-25 on the B-35.

-70. QB spike to stop clock
+67. QB spike to stop clock

 First and 10 on the B-20.
 With time running out in the second quarter, A10 receives the snap and immediately attempts to spike the ball.
-Before his arm starts forward, the ball pops out and lands at the B-23 where B77 recovers.
-The Referee rules incomplete pass.
+Before his hand starts forward, the ball pops out and lands at the B-23 where B77 recovers.
+The referee rules incomplete pass.
 RULING: Reviewable play.
-Reverse to fumble, Team B 1-10 on B-23 (Rule 12-3-3-b).
+Overturn to fumble, Team B 1-10 on B-23 (Rule 12-3-3-b).